itzbw/42-so_long/README.md

 # so_long
-a small 2D game created with minilibx
+a small 2D game created with minilibx in C